cdtinney/cella/README.md

 The second option allows you to create custom initialization configurations.
 Click on a cell to change its state, and continue clicking until it is the desired state.
 When you are done, enter a name for the configuration and press save.
 Also note that you may increase the number of cells, either by adding rows (increase height button) or columns (increase width button)

 The third option allows the creation of custom rulesets.
 You may have as many rules as you want, add one by pressing the add rule button.
 Adding a rule will make a row of buttons and a dropdown appear.
 This represents one rule.
 Each tick, every rule will change any cells with the 'target' state and specified number of neighbour cells with the 'surrounding' state to the 'result' state.

+## notes

+MongoDB is included and configured in our repository.